Blog Layout

 DAY 21 - BALLINA to HOME (B)

-Wednesday 2nd April: After our final breakfast, we begin our journey home where we will break for convenience stops and time to purchase lunch (own expense).
-We arrive home later today after completing a fantastic tour in Tasmania.
+Wednesday 2nd April: Begin our journey home, arriving home later today after completing a fantastic tour in Tasmania.

 * All itineraries are subject to change due to occasional restrictions in opening times / days and public holidays of some attractions.
 We cannot be held responsible for changes due to closures or inclement weather.